Support Your Community

 Find a Location.
 Give them a Call.
 Partner for Good.

 Your donations to The Salvation Army support programs that provide life changing services to the local community.
 They allow us to staff our shelters, fill our pantries, and provide gifts to children and families.
-This holiday season, Southern California is in dire need of generosity, and your donations can help.
+This holiday season, California South is in dire need of generosity, and your donations can help.
 It’s only through these collective, small acts of kindness that we are able to make big, direct impact.